fkemser/SHtemplate/README.md

 | [`trap_main()`](#trap_main)             | Trap (cleanup and exit) function for this script                |
 | `warning()`                             | See [`msg()`](#msg)                                             |

-> :exclamation: All functions are essential and must not be deleted.
+> :exclamation: All functions are essential and **must not be deleted**.
 However, you should edit them within the `TODO:` sections to adapt the script to your needs.

 <p align="right">(<a href="#overview">back to overview</a>)</p>